sujaygarlanka/sujaygarlanka/content/experience/svl.md

 +++
 draft = false
 title = 'Stanford Vision Lab'
-summary = "I was a student researcher at SVL developing motion primitives for a robot in a simulation environment.
+summary = "Developed motion primitives for a robot in a simulation environment as a student researcher.
 These motion primitives are Python functionality that execute robotic actions to accomplish basic tasks.
-I, along with others, created these primitives usinng algorithmic approaches with full observability of the environment and deep reinforcment learning approaches using partial observability." weight = -3
+The primitives were created using algorithmic approaches with full observability of the environment and deep reinforcment learning approaches using partial observability." weight = -3
 [params]
   data = 'May 2023 - August 2024'